 You will want to add the domain you currently send email from to the list of domains associated with your account.
 You can do this from Settings > Domains:

 You can then enter the name of your email domain in the New Domain field, and click Add Domain:

 The exact procedure for this next step will vary, depending on the company you use to host your email domain.
 This could be GoDaddy, Register.com, NameCheap, or any other.

-You will need to login to your account on your domain registrar's site, and find the section where you can edit your domain's DNS records.
-Once you have done that, you will need to add a new TXT record to the DNS, named:
+You will need to log in to your account on your domain registrar's site, and find the section where you can edit your domain's DNS records.
+Once you have done that, you will need to make two DNS changes:

 Change 1: Connecting to Syngency's email service

 You'll need to add three new CNAME records to your DNS, with the corresponding Name and Value strings copied from the Verify Domain dialog (see above).

 Once you have done this, you may need to wait up to 24 hours for the changes to update in your DNS.